FOUR LAKES TASK FORCE

 How to Get a Permit

-1. Get an EGLE permit by contacting your county’s EGLE workers.
+1. Get an EGLE permit by contacting your county’s EGLE permit contact.

 • Midland County SESC Permit and Instructions